-The drug is either smoked, injected intravenously (into a vein) or injected subcutaneously (through the skin).
-As with any injectable drug, heroin users have increased rate of blood-borne diseases such as HIV and hepatitis.
+The drug is either smoked, injected intravenously (into a vein), or injected subcutaneously (through the skin).
+As with any injectable drug, heroin users have an increased rate of blood-borne diseases such as HIV and hepatitis.

 Heroin is sold on the street.
 Common alternative terms include chasing the dragon, H, chine white, junk, and smack.